Table of Contents

 6) Section Headings

 Don’t: Have you named one of your section headings as leadership background, courses, or other clever-looking names?
 If you have, your resume needs some changes.
 ATS will typically analyze your resume in sections.
-While the terms mentioned look harmless, they may cause ATS to misread your information.
+While the terms mentioned looking harmless, they may cause ATS to misread your information.

 Do: Make sure your section headings are formatted correctly and aligned with industry standards.
 This makes it easier for both ATS and recruiters to analyze your information.
 Here is a list of key sections that go into a best-practice resume.